Wilmer Lowell Leverne Goodwin passed away peacefully on February 6, 2020, just 2 weeks before his 90th birthday, in Dauphin Manitoba.

 Dad is survived by his wife, our Mom, June, and his children Karen and Steve, Todd and Patsy, Ken and Sharon and Leah and Hollis.
 He is also survived by his grandchildren Derrik (Sabina), Blair, Judee and Jennifer.
 He is also survived by his siblings Pearl, Arlo (Sally), John, Beatrice (Sid), Charlie (Judy), Art (Sandra) and Gloria (Lynn) and many nephews and nieces.
 Dad was predeceased by his parents Wilmer and Edna, sister Lavona and brother Byron.
 He was also predeceased by his parent-in-law, Fred and Emma Otto, and his siblings-in law Florence (Reinhard) Radke and Ron (Ann) Otto.

 At Dad’s wish, cremation took place and a Celebration of Life will be held on Friday, March 6, 2020 at 11 a.m. at the Sneath -Strilchuk Family Care Center in Dauphin with Pastor Howard Burnie officiating.
 Should friends desire, donations in memory of Leverne can be made to the Dauphin and District Community Foundation or CancerCare Manitoba.

 The sun will always come up tomorrow but it’s not the same without you.

-To send flowers to Leverne's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Leverne Goodwin, please visit our floral store.